wizo06/japanese/docs/grammar/fundamentals/sentence-structures.md

 ## Subject-Object Structure

 Every Japanese sentence at its core is composed of two elements: "A" and "B".
-Let's imagine these elements as part of a train, where "A" is the **main wagon** and "B" is the **engine**:
+Let's imagine these elements as part of a train, where "A" is the **main car** and "B" is the **engine**:

 ![](../../img/fundamentals/train.png)

 We will visualize the train as the following table moving forward:

-Main wagon "A" | Engine "B"
+Main car "A" | Engine "B"
 :---: | :---:
 - | -

-The engine "B" tells us **what the main wagon "A" is doing**.
-The main wagon "A" tells us **WHO or WHAT is doing engine "B"**.
+The engine "B" tells us **what the main car "A" is doing**.
+The main car "A" tells us **WHO or WHAT is doing engine "B"**.
 For example:

-Main wagon "A" | Engine "B"
+Main car "A" | Engine "B"
 :---: | :---:
 You | are a student
 You | eat breakfast

-We can add more wagons to the train to convey more information, such as:
+We can add more cars to the train to convey more information, such as:

 - Where did you eat breakfast?
 - What time did you eat breakfast?